 Heat half the oil in a large frying pan and sizzle the

-mushrooms for 3 to 4 minutes on each side, until golden and cooked
+mushrooms in it for 3 to 4 minutes on each side, until golden and cooked

 Lift the mushrooms onto some kitchen paper to drain.